jgoizueta/nio/README.txt

 For round-trip conversions, a number should use the same rounding mode on input and output.

-For Floats there's an additional issue here, because when we use floating point literals on the Ruby code (such as 0.1 or 1E23) they are parsed and converter to Floating point values by the Ruby interpreter which must apply some kind of rounding when the expression to be parsed is equidistant from two Float values.
+For Floats there's an additional issue here, because when we use floating point literals on the Ruby code (such as 0.1 or 1E23) they are parsed and converted to Floating point values by the Ruby interpreter which must apply some kind of rounding when the expression to be parsed is equidistant from two Float values.
 All the Ruby implementations I have tried have IEEE754 Double Float